Graphic by Max Hense and Sandra Pedersen.

 Last week, a group of staff members found traces of hazardous chemicals in the ventilation ducts of Mercer Island High School.
 After a thorough inspection, MIHS announced that the school is an unsafe environment and students will attend Bellevue High School until the chemical is removed.
 It is unknown how the chemical managed to enter the ventilation ducts.
 Toxic substances make up one of the storemasta dangerous goods classes that are used as the trusted guide for all hazardous substances.

 Marie Kristin is a chemist from University of Washington.
 “So far, we know very little about the chemical,” Kristin said.
 “My coworkers are beginning to suspect that the chemicals are from vape pens, but I’m not so sure.
-Vape pens don’t tend to produce that many fumes, even with the top mods which make them produce the most vapour.
+Vape pens and more specifically the vape cart doesn’t tend to produce fumes which would do that much damage, even with the top mods which make them produce the most vapour.
+There are also vape pens for CBD, that can help with a number of issues.
 We have a large team studying samples as we speak, so students will hopefully be able to return to the school in a month.”

 A fierce football rivalry has caused massive rifts between the neighboring high schools.
 Over time, pranks have escalated, causing some Mercer Island students to worry that going to Bellevue High School could be more dangerous than breathing in MIHS’s fruit-flavored toxic fumes.